 Deficit and expenses contributions are accounted for in accordance with the terms of the Schedule of Contributions.
+Additional contributions are accounted for on receipt.

-3.2 Additional voluntary contributions (AVCs)
+3.2 Additional voluntary contributions ("AVCs")

 AVCs are accounted for on an accruals basis, in the same way as other contributions, and the resulting investments are included in the net assets statement.